Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

 - [x]  Cleaned up display by adding display_banner method that takes the input and creates a visual block to inform user what is happening.
 - [x] change last message verification to exit game entirely
 - [x] input validation
+- [ ] keep an eye on the ace in the dealer's initial hand, it should be showing up as 1/11